manideepmamindlapally/manideepmamindlapally.github.io/index.md

 </style>
 Hello there, welcome to my webpage! :D

-My name is Manideep Mamindlapally, pronounced "ma-ni-dheep ma-min-la-pa-lly" or I'll save you the trouble, simply call me "Mani".
+My name is Manideep Mamindlapally, pronounced "ma-ni-dheep ma-min-la-pa-lly" or simply call me "Mani".
 I'll respond.
 I am currently a Junior Research Fellow at Tata Institute of Fundamental Research, India, where I am working with [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/).
 Recently, I graduated from a dual-degree (5 yr.
 Bachelors + Masters) programme at **Indian Institute of Technology Kharagpur**, India where I was supervised by [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
 My research interests are broadly in theoretical computer science.
 More specifically I have been interested and am doing a fair bit of research in
 - Quantum Complexity Theory
 - Quantum Information Theory
 -	Information Theory